Joycey83/world-clock-js/README.md

 ## Features

-- Select over date and time zones from over 40+ countries
+- Select date and time zones from over 40+ countries
 - Application has light and dark mode setting
 - Theme color switcher for background
-- Change Hero Image color
+- Option to change color on Hero Image